Homotopical models for metric spaces and completeness: Introduction

-These two theorems appear in the text, respectively, as Theorem \ref{theorem:cauchy_model_structure} and Theorem \ref{theorem:cauchy_metric_model_structure}.
-In each of our proofs, we provide a very explicit construction of the model structure and verification of the axioms, with an eye towards developing the detail which could become useful in later applications.
+The existence of this model structure is proven in the text as \autoref{theorem:cauchy_metric_model_structure}, and the uniqueness result is proven in \autoref{lemma:cauchy_metric_uniqueness}.
+In each of our proofs, we provide an explicit construction of the model structure and verification of the axioms, to develop the detail that could become useful in later work.
+One possible future direction of significant interest would be the development of related model structures in more general enriched settings, perhaps for categories enriched in quantales.

-Such applications could include localizing these model structures to study the homotopy theory of metric spaces, or using the model structures developed here to explore formal properties of known constructions.
-While such explorations are of significant interest, we defer them here and focus solely on the construction of the model structures described above.
-Other possible extensions of the work presented here include generalizations to more general $\scr{V}$-enriched settings.